backgroundclouds/CCBblog/_posts/2024-4-30-Myth-of-Intermediation.md

 - And in this collective-bargaining-power' it was able to reap commission, without reaping commission.

 ------
-### In the Midletimes
+### In the Middletimes

 To The Brand everything looked the same as before.
-It would travel from shop to shop, and although each shop had a new last name, they looked the same as before In fact, each storefront window was notably shiny.
+It would travel from shop to shop, and although each shop had a new last name, they looked the same as before.
+In fact, each storefront window was notably shiny.
 And the brand logo for each shop had very well defined bold outlines.

-And although The Brand regarded all of this with suspicion, because historically that was the nature of the relationship, there was no real reason for alarm, or real reason not to procure all of its shops from The Holding Company.
+And although The Brand regarded all of this with suspicion, because historically that was the nature of the relationship, there was no real reason for alarm, or real reason not to procure all of its services from The Holding Company.

 And every once in a while The Brand would find a new shop, that provided a new and exciting service.
 But before long, it would get adopted and show up the next day with Holding's last name.
 ### The Nowtimes